-When being towed, the 12-volt battery in your trailer is receiving a constant charge from the car's generator or alternator through the seven-way connector.
+When being towed, the 12-volt battery in your trailer is receiving a constant charge from the vehicle's generator or alternator through the seven-way connector.

-Your automobile's voltage regulator controls the charge rate.
+Your tow vehicle's voltage regulator controls the charge rate.
 It is important to keep the seven-way connector clean.
 One method is to use "Spra-Kleen".